DanielMartensson/Open-SAE-J1939/README.md

 After you have got a basic understanding of the project, you are able to build on it.
 Keep it simple and follow the SAE J1939 standard!

-After you have understand the structure of the project, then select processor choice in `CAN_Netork.c` file.
+After you have understand the structure of the project, then select processor choice in `CAN_Network.c` file.
 Here you can select for example `STM32`, `Arduino`, `PIC`, `AVR` etc.

+# How to use the project

+You only need to download this project and paste it into your `IDE`.
+Then you create the `J1939` structure and use the functions of this project.
+You don't need to do anything else.
+But you still need to understand what all these function does.

+I have added some examples inside the `Src` folder.
+Notice that you need to have `PROCESSOR_CHOICE 0` inside the `CAN_Network.h` first.
+That's the debugging mode.

 # The structure of the project